haifeng-jin/readable-ml-framework/README.md

 A machine learning framework with readable source code.

+Check out this [blog post](https://haifengjin.com/build-an-ml-framework-from-scratch/) for a detailed introduction.

 Machine learning frameworks can be intimidating.
-Their codebases are often massive and complex, making it nearly impossible to simply read through the source code to understand what's happening when you build a model with them.
+Their codebases are often massive and complex, making source code nearly impossible to read.

 Fortunately, there's the Readable ML Framework, which contains only about 800 lines of actual code (not counting comments) written in Python and C++.
 The code is thoroughly documented, bringing the total to around 2,000 lines.

-The features of the library are just enough to implement a simple neural network for a basic classification problem without any unnecessary extras.
+The features of this framework are just enough to implement a simple neural network for a basic classification problem.
 By reading through it, you can easily grasp the fundamentals of how an ML framework works.

-Here is a basic example of what it can do and only what it can do:
+Here is a basic example of what it can do:

 ```py
 import numpy as np